Neil le Roux: Early life

 secondary school in Riversdale, Western Cape, South Africa.

 Club career

 In South Africa he was in the youth squad of prior to joining Bath Rugby in February 2024, with the signing coming despite his need for rehabilitation from injury.

-He featured for Bath in the Premiership Rugby Cup during the 2024-25 season, making his debut against Ampthill RUFC in November 2024.
+He featured for Bath in the Premiership Rugby Cup during the 2024-25 season, making a try-scoring debut against Ampthill RUFC in November 2024.
 He went on to score a try for Bath in a 43-26 win over Bedford Blues in the competition in February 2025.
 In May 2025, he had his contract extended by Bath.
+In April 2026, he left Bath with immediate effect, having made eight appearances in the 2025-26 season.

 International career

-He represented South Africa at under-20 level.
-He played at the U20 World Cup in 2023.
+Le Roux represented South Africa at under-20 level and played as part of their squad for the 2023 World Rugby U20 Championship.